By Jeff Vircoe

 “For me, Live and Let Live would come into play if I was struggling with someone else’s behavior.
 It’s a reminder that I have a responsibility to set healthy boundaries for myself and allow others to have their own choices,” she says.

-In closing, whether you are an addict or not, Live and Let Live is a bite-sized jingle packing a powerful psychological and scientifically-backed punch.
+In closing, whether you have an addiction or not, Live and Let Live is a bite-sized jingle packing a powerful psychological and scientifically-backed punch.
 As one anonymous writer put it in the book Stress Less: The Essential Guide to Reducing Stress With Meditation and Mindfulness, it’s just something we need to think about.

 “When we are stressed, it effectively makes us less intelligent.
 This is due to the reduction in prefrontal activity, which in turn is designed to make us more focused and alert.
 Essentially, the prefrontal cortex is the part of the brain responsible for forward planning, creative thinking and other ‘high-order’ brain activity.